 Almond butter is one of those ingredients I’ve been thinking about lately.
-The thought of using it in a curry just seemed so appealing.
+The thought of using it in an Indian chicken curry just seemed so appealing.

 Any kind of curry is a favorite at our house.
-So, when the opportunity came up to create a curry using almond butter I jumped at the chance.
+So, when the opportunity came up to create our own almond butter uses, I jumped at the chance.

 Spicy almond butter chicken curry is the perfect dish to make for a crowd, or for a nice Sunday dinner at home.
 The leftovers are fantastic!
 My husband and I both enjoyed them the next day.
 The fusion of flavors in this dish is positively delectable.
 The carrots, tomatoes, and cilantro surely add a great pop of color, texture and flavor.

 MaraNatha Almond Butter is an excellent product.
-Well, actually there are two products: MaraNatha Creamy No Stir Almond Butter, and a MaraNatha No Salt or Sugar Added Almond Butter. ( See above and click to purchase.)
-Both have a rich toasted nutty flavor and smooth creamy texture.
-Both are perfect for creating a smooth and creamy curry sauce.
+Well, actually there are two products: Creamy No Stir Almond Butter, and No Salt or Sugar Added Almond Butter.
+Both have a rich toasted nutty flavor and smooth creamy texture perfect for creating a smooth and creamy curry sauce.

-As far as uses, the sky’s the limit!
+As far as almond butter recipes, the sky’s the limit!
 Think baby carrots, celery, apples, and multi-grain crackers.
 But don’t stop there!
-Add MaraNatha almond butter to your smoothie, As always Walmart carries all the products you need to make meal/snack time a healthy one.
-You can find MaraNatha in the peanut butter aisle.
-Pretty easy to find!
+Add almond butter to your smoothie.

 Almonds are so good for you.
 They are a healthy fat (monounsaturated) that help protect the heart by regulating the levels of good and bad cholesterol in the bloodstream.
 They are also a good source of Vitamin E, magnesium, zinc, and calcium.
 All in all a super healthy nut.